Katie Price: Relationships and family

 Price and Peter Andre, a British-Australian singer and television personality, began a relationship after appearing on I'm a Celebrity...
 Get Me Out of Here! and married in September 2005 at Highclere Castle, Hampshire.
-In June 2005, Price gave birth by Caesarean section to her second son, Junior Savva Andrea.
-In June 2007, she gave birth to her third child, daughter Princess Tiaamii Crystal Esther, who in 2025 appeared on ITVX series The Princess Diaries.
+In June 2005, Price gave birth by Caesarean section to her second son, Junior Savva Andre.
+In June 2007, she gave birth to her third child, daughter Princess Tiaamii Crystal Andrea.
 In April 2009, Price suffered a miscarriage 10 weeks into pregnancy.
 In May 2009, Price and Andre announced that they were separating and divorced in September 2009.

 In July 2009, Price began dating MMA fighter and actor Alex Reid.
 They married on 2 February 2010 in a private ceremony at Wynn Hotel on the Las Vegas Strip.
 Reid and Price separated in January 2011 and their divorce was finalised in March 2012.

-On 16 January 2013, Price married her third husband Kieran Hayler at the Sandals Royal Bahamian Resort and Spa in the Bahamas, after Hayler proposed on Christmas Day 2012.
+In January 2013, Price married her third husband Kieran Hayler at the Sandals Royal Bahamian Resort and Spa in the Bahamas, after Hayler proposed on Christmas Day 2012.
 The couple had a wedding blessing in Weston-super-Mare in March 2013.
 In August 2013, Price gave birth to her third son, Jett Riviera Hayler.
 On 4 August 2014, she gave birth to a second daughter, Bunny Hayler, two weeks prematurely.
 In May 2014, Price accused Hayler of having an extramarital affair and announced she was beginning divorce proceedings.
 They reconciled on the condition that Hayler attend therapy for sex addiction and renewed their wedding vows at Long Furlong Wedding Barn, near Worthing, West Sussex in February 2015.
 In July 2017, the couple renewed their wedding vows for the second time in the Maldives.
 In October 2017, in Barbados, Price and Hayler renewed their wedding vows for the third time.
 In May 2018, Price announced she was starting divorce proceedings over an extramarital affair.